View Source Toolbox.Incident (toolbox v5.5.0)

 workflow with the persistent representation of the incident.

-Start by creating a definition (see new/0
+Start by creating a definition (see new/0, add_transition/2 and build/1) which describes

 the workflow of the incident.
 Then, you can create a new instance based on that definition

-with new_instance/7
+with new_instance/7.

 The documentation mentions several data structures containing similar data but serving different purposes.
 These are: